James wanted to start a blog, write astounding blog posts, drive traffic to his blog and eventually make a ton of money out of it.

 You can either choose to be a part-time or a full-time blogger as per your environment, choices, and goals.

-Similar to side hustler, a full-time business blogger can also start with a domain name and hosting at around 65$ as their minimum cost for the first year.
+Similar to a side hustler, a full-time business blogger can also start with a domain name and hosting at around 65$ as their minimum cost for the first year.

 I hope you got a neat glimpse into the blogging purpose.